Kendall Jenner’s Privacy Violated In High-Tech Way

 – Rudy (@I_AM_Finance) March 23, 2017

-Even though Kim Kardashian was greatly traumatized by the Paris robbery and even disappeared from the public eye for months, a false rumor spread on the Internet claiming that Kim staged the robbery for publicity purposes.
+Even though Kim Kardashian was greatly traumatized by the Paris robbery and even disappeared from the public eye for months, a false rumor spread on the internet claiming that Kim staged the robbery for publicity purposes.

 Kendall Jenner, meanwhile, is no stranger to fending off unwanted visitors and intruders.
 Last summer, Kendall had to go to court to testify against the intruder who followed her into her driveway.